Intellivisionn/.github/profile/README.md

 - [**MoldyCampus**](https://github.com/Intellivisionn/MoldyCampus): university and professor rating webapp inspired by Rotten Tomatoes.
 This project was developed as part of the "Web Technologies" course.

-- [**unsTable**](https://github.com/Intellivisionn/UnsTable):  office space & workers health optimisation system that was inspired and was developed as part of the "Semester Project" course.
+- [**unsTable**](https://github.com/Intellivisionn/UnsTable):  office space & workers health optimisation system that was inspired and was developed as part of the "Semester Project" course in 3rd Semester.

 - [**Electric Nose**] a sensor-based smell recognition system developed as part of the current semester project, running on Raspberry Pi for real-time data collection and processing.